-We offer outstanding Physiotherapy across our specialist clinics in Waterloo, Southwark (SE1) and Canary Wharf, South Quay (E14).
+We offer outstanding Physiotherapy across our specialist clinics in Waterloo, Southwark (SE1), Canary Wharf, South Quay (E14) and Bank, City (EC14).
 Our primary focus is to alleviate pain and discomfort in the body.
 Our highly trained, experienced physio’s use a combination of traditional and innovative myofascial release techniques, such as Shockwave Therapy, Medical Acupuncture and The EMMETT Technique, alongside exercise programmes to provide you with the best possible treatment.

 Our team of Physiotherapists and Osteopaths at our Canary Wharf and Waterloo Clinics are dedicated to providing world-class treatment.
 For us, the first step in providing you with the physiotherapy treatments you need and deserve is understanding your problems; you can even book a free 15-minute assessment when you first visit us to better help us understand your issues.

 Once our team fully understand what problems you have, then we will discuss this with you and recommend the most suitable course of action.